ThomasDoyle11/medieval_battle_management_sim/sigil_generator/classes/README.md

 ## SigilPattern.cs

 This script describes the geometric pattern of a Sigil, which is built up using the following 'primitive' patterns: **SigilCircle.cs**, **SigilRectangle.cs** and **SigilLines.cs**.
-This allows for a large degree of freedom in forming patterns, but no infinite freedom.
+This allows for a large degree of freedom in forming patterns, but not infinite freedom.
 The script also contains all possible ways in which the Sigil Items can be placed for this particular pattern.

 ## SigilItemPlacement.cs and SigilItemOrganisation.cs